-A frequent enquiry we receive here at Aram Store is from customers seeking verification of what they think and hope will be a genuinely iconic piece of furniture that they are thinking about purchasing, have inherited or just stumbled across upon Ebay.
+A frequent enquiry we receive here at Aram Store is from customers seeking verification of what they think and hope will be a genuinely iconic piece of designer furniture that they are thinking about purchasing, have inherited or just stumbled across upon Ebay.
 But, this line of enquiry is almost always accompanied by the common misinterpretation of the term 'original' when applied to furniture design in that it should only be designated to products that were manufactured during the earliest years of their production.
 We believe that any product that has been produced by the legally authorised manufacturer should be considered an ‘original’, regardless of its age.

 In an ideal world, the quickest and most obvious way to tell whether a particular piece of furniture has been produced by the authorised and licensed manufacturer should of course be the reputation and assurance of the seller.
 But, if you are not sure, there are a further series of checks you can make.

 We hope the following tips on what particular features, stamps and references to look for on a selected range of prolifically copied furniture classics will help you to avoid being duped.

 By Eileen Gray Worldwide Licence Holder: Aram Designs Ltd